AT&T Cell Phone Plans for Seniors in 2025, Tested and Reviewed

 • Veterans and active military can receive 25 percent off AT&T’s unlimited wireless plan.
 Visit AT&T's Signature Program page to see if you’re eligible for the discount.

-• Adding multiple lines to your account is a superb way to save and add value to your plan.
-If you have an adult child or grandchild who would benefit from being on your phone plan, you’ll save money since the monthly rate is cheaper the more lines you have on your account.
+• Adding multiple lines to your account is a great way to save and add value to your plan.
+If you have an adult child or grandchild who would benefit from being on your phone plan, you’ll save money since the monthly rate is cheaper with the more lines you have on your account.
+You can also enroll your spouse for the same perks.

 The Best AT&T Cell Phones for Seniors

 Some older adults prefer the simplicity of a flip phone, while others enjoy the convenience and accessibility of a smartphone.
-Either way, you’re in luck with AT&T. The company offers over 40 phones to choose from.
-We’ve selected two senior-friendly phones we’ve personally tested to recommend: the Sonim XP3plus and the iPhone 14 Pro.
+Either way, AT&T has you covered.
+The company offers over 40 phones to choose from.
+We’ve selected two senior-friendly phones we’ve personally tested to recommend: the Sonim XP3plus and the iPhone 16 Plus.

 Sonim XP3plus